clintjohnsn/FinRED-ml/README.md

 ## Code

-This repo contains an SVM based approach to relation extraction
+This repo contains implementation of an SVM based approach to relation extraction in Financial Domain.

 ## Dataset